CADViewer/NextCloud/README.md

 To enable viewing of DWG, DXF, DWF and DGN CAD files using ***[CADViewer](https://www.cadviewer.com)***, please proceed as follows:

+##### Copy CADViewer to /apps/cadviewer

-1. Copy the content of this cadviewer install folder and put it in the /apps/ folder of your nextcloud installation under /apps/cadviewer/.
+Copy the content of this cadviewer install folder and put it in the /apps/ folder of your nextcloud installation under /apps/cadviewer/.

+##### Excecute permission script

+Navigate to the ***/apps/cadviewer/scripts/*** */ folder and execute the ***permission.sh*** script.
+This script will do the permission settings for the CADViewer folders.
+If preferred, the user can as an alternative set these permissions manually using the instructions below

+##### Manually set permissions  - alternative to permission script

-2. In the NextCloud /apps/ folder-structure, navigate to /apps/cadviewer/converter/converters/ax2023/linux/.
+In the NextCloud ***/apps/*** */ folder-structure, navigate to ***/apps/cadviewer/converter/converters/ax2023/linux/** */.
 In this folder the executable, ax2023_L64_xx_yy_zz  needs to have chmod 777 permission for read, write and exe rights.

-3. In the NextCloud /apps/ folder-structure, the following folders needs to have full read/write permissions (chmod 766):
+In the NextCloud /apps/ folder-structure, the following folders needs to have full read/write/exe permissions (chmod 777):

-Conversion:
+**Conversion:**
 ```
 /apps/cadviewer/converter/converters/ax2023/linux/
 /apps/cadviewer/converter/converters/files/